 Military Service: If at age 18, a child enlists in the U.S. military, most courts will agree that the newly minted servicemember has left their parents’ economic orbit and is emancipated.
 In that case, child-support obligation would end.

 Marriage: If a child gets married and permanently moves away from the custodial parent’s residence, it is typically viewed that dependency upon parents for shelter and necessities has ceased.

 If your high-school grad will enroll at Rutgers University full-time in the fall and live on campus, you may be wondering what happens to your support amount.
 In general, support payments may be reduced when a child no longer lives full-time with their custodial parent and food and shelter needs are met through college room and board payments.
 This will be the responsibility of your ex to seek the modification.
 Amounts are not automatically lowered.

 Important note: College tuition cost sharing and child support payments are NOT the same thing.
 The courts are emphatic about maintaining the separateness of these two things.
 So just because your ex may be footing some or most of your child’s college tuition costs, that does NOT mean they can stop making child support payments.
 If payments stop without a formal agreement or order, you can take your ex to court for nonpayment.
 For more on how college factors in, see Does Child Support End the Need to Pay Child Support?

 What are your questions about your child’s support as they get ready to graduate?
 With so many changes on the horizon, it’s a good time to meet with a family law attorney to understand how your child support could change.
-To schedule a free consultation to discuss your rights and options, please call us at 888-888-0919, or click the button below.
+To schedule a consultation to discuss your rights and options, please call us at 888-888-0919, or click the button below.